Global Women's Health

 Since establishing the portfolio in 2020, we’ve partnered to create a number of programs and events around global women’s health.

-In partnership with ten other centers, institutes, and programs from UMN and beyond, we have developed a recurring women’s health webinar series to share perspectives on the intersection of disparities in global women’s health and public policy, human rights, ethics, and more.
+In partnership with eleven other centers, institutes, and programs from UMN and beyond, we have developed a recurring women’s health webinar series to share perspectives on the intersection of disparities in global women’s health and public policy, human rights, ethics, and more.
 These seminars are meant to generate ideas for interprofessional collaboration and action.

 Learn more about our collaborators: